 }

-The above function will convert our date and time to an elapsed string, which will appear as "1 day ago" etc, in the commenting section.
+The above functions will convert our date and time to an elapsed string, which will appear as "1 day ago" etc, in the commenting section and the other function will generate a unique color for each user (avatar).

 Add after: